GovTechSG/purple-a11y/README.md

 1. Specify the URL of the starting page you wish to scan
 2. A Chrome and Playwright Inspector window will appear.
 Navigate through the pages you would like to conduct an accessibility scan.
 3. Close the Chrome window.
-Purple HATS will then proceed to re-run your recorded actions and scan each page for accessibility.
+Purple A11y will then proceed to re-run your recorded actions and scan each page for accessibility.

 Other options: